cculma/UG100/README.md

 To run call_variants, the tfrecord files were moved from ceres to atlas as well as the files [params.ini](https://github.com/cculma/UG100/blob/main/05_UG_scripts/params.ini) and the batch script to run it [08_call_variants.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/08_call_variants.sh)

-**Some notes to make it work**
+**Some notes to make it work** \
 The batch script `07_call_variants.sh` requered to be modified because it contains contains DOS line breaks: `tr -d '\r' < 07_call_variants.sh > 08_call_variants.sh`

-Now the job was submited to atlas to run asking a gpu-a100 for 72:00:00.

 The folder that worked was `06_make_examples` which was transfered from ceres to atlas to run the script `08_call_variants.sh` which requires the file `params.ini`

-### Giraffe

-For the next step the goal is to repeat the process but using the phased genome.
+Now the job was submited to atlas to run asking a gpu-a100 for 72:00:00 but the time required was 06:00:00.

+**Important** the output files from `06_make.sh` include chunks from 0001 to 0040 and outputs for each part of the genome include the files: \
+0001.gvcf.tfrecord.gz
+0001.tfrecord.gz
+0001_hap_out.json
+0001_hap_out.sam
+0001_medsa.RegenSY27x.gnm1.Chr1.1.gatk
+0001_medsa.RegenSY27x.gnm1.Chr1.1.json

+In the inster

 ### Postprocess